Obstructions to the integrability of VB-algebroids: Introduction

-\textbf{Acknowledgements:} The authors would like to thank the PPGMA at UFPR, Curitiba, as well as IMPA, Rio de Janeiro, for supporting several visits while part of this work was carried out.
-Also, the authors thank Henrique Bursztyn, Matias del Hoyo and Rajan Mehta, for interesting discussions and useful comments and suggestions that have improved this paper.
+The authors would like to thank the PPGMA at UFPR, Curitiba, as well as IMPA, Rio de Janeiro, for supporting several visits while part of this work was carried out.
+Also, the authors thank Henrique Bursztyn, Matias del Hoyo, Thiago Drummond and Rajan Mehta, for interesting discussions and useful comments and suggestions that have improved this paper.
+Brahic was supported by CNPq (Programa Ci\^encia sem Fronteiras 401253/2012-0).
+Cabrera also thanks CNPq (Projeto Universal 471864/2012-9) for support.
 Ortiz thanks CNPq (Projeto Universal 482796/2013-8) and CAPES-COFECUB (grant 763/13) for supporting this work.
-Cabrera also thanks CNPq (Projeto Universal 471864/2012-9) for support.
-Brahic was supported by CNPq (Programa Ci\^encia sem Fronteiras 401253/2012-0).
+The authors are very grateful to the anonymous referees for all comments and suggestions which have improved this manuscript significantly.